Gaining a medical waiver can be a challenge!

 Another alternative (and overall strategy) is to apply to all five of the service academies and the three ROTC scholarships.
 As I noted previously, each Admissions Office determines "competitiveness" and each military service uses a different waiver authority to determine eligibility.
 A student may very well be considered competitive by one service academy but not by another.
 They may qualify for a waiver with one service branch but not for another.
 By applying to different schools and scholarships, you maximize your chances.

 The final alternative is to try again, especially if you were not ruled competitive in your previous applications.
 In other words, if you were not considered competitive one year, redouble your efforts and reapply.
 This topic is the subject of another of my blogs (here); however, the bottom line is that an entering cadet or midshipman must be less than 23 years old when they enter the academy.
 One exception is the U.S. Merchant Marine Academy, which has an older limit of 25 years old!
 Thus, you may very well qualify for a medical waiver the following year because: (1) you are considered to be a competitive candidate, and/or (2) the waiver is granted this year (when it may not have been granted the previous one).
-One of my students is following this alternative and is hoping that the medical waiver will be granted after becoming more competitive as a college freshman and an AFROTC cadet.
+One of my students followed this alternative and received the medical waiver as a college freshman and an AFROTC cadet.
+He then received an AFA appointment.

 A determination of "medically disqualified" is not a death sentence.
 The military provides a number of options for candidates to address a "DQ" determination.
 For the candidate that is focused, patient and persistent, you may very well be rewarded with a medical waiver leading to an Academy appointment or the confirmation of an ROTC scholarship.
 Congratulations!